flutter-ml/google_ml_kit_flutter/packages/google_mlkit_document_scanner/README.md

 ### iOS

-This feature is still in Beta, and it is only available for Android.
+This feature is only available for Android.
 Stay tune for updates in [Google's website](https://developers.google.com/ml-kit/vision/doc-scanner) and request the feature [here](https://github.com/googlesamples/mlkit/issues).

 ### Android